ES-HPC-MPC: Exponentially Stable Hybrid Perception Constrained MPC for Quadrotor with Suspended Payloads: Experimental Results

 \subsubsection{Hybrid Mode Transitions During Trajectory Tracking}

-In these experiments, we show that our method can satisfy the perception constraints and enforce the controller stability when the system is subjected to unexpected hybrid mode transitions during the trajectory tracking task.
+In these experiments, we show that our method can satisfy the perception constraints and enforce the controller stability when the system is subjected to unexpected hybrid mode transitions during trajectory tracking tasks.

-Snapshots of the experiment are shown in Fig. \ref{fig:manipulation_trajectory}a where human-payload disturbances push the payload upward, causing the cable to go slack, potentially moving the load outside the camera's FoV.
+Snapshots of the experiment are shown in Fig. \ref{fig:manipulation_trajectory}a where a disturbance pushes the payload upward, causing the cable to go slack, potentially moving the load outside the camera's FoV.
 The control performance, measured by the ES-CLF values and position errors, is shown in Fig. \ref{fig:manipulation_trajectory}b and \ref{fig:manipulation_trajectory}c.
 The results confirm that the controller ensures stability and convergence during the slack-to-taut transition while keeping the payload within the camera's FoV.
-The CBF value $h(\vecx)$ in Fig. \ref{fig:manipulation_trajectory}d, shows that despite disturbances, the perception constraint is maintained throughout the trajectory.
-We can verify this results by observing the camera images, which always contain the payload, as shown in Fig. \ref{fig:manipulation_trajectory}e.
+The CBF values, $h(\vecx)$ in Fig. \ref{fig:manipulation_trajectory}d, show that despite disturbances, the perception constraint is maintained.
+We verify these results by observing that the camera images always contain the payload, as shown in Fig. \ref{fig:manipulation_trajectory}e.